 Strategic Objectives КРІ Description Indicators KPI 1.a: Number of users per VRE Number of downloads/studies or provisions of service.
 Expected performance: On average, 30- 50 users per year per VRE.
 Workflows executed (IJI VRE): 319 Users executing workflows: 36 Strategic Objective 1 To industrialise and support the knowledge & technology transfer mechanisms of the existing prototype LifeWatch ERIC Research Infrastructure at all levels: scientific, technical, communication, innovation, administrative and financial -from current Technology Readiness KPI 1.b: Number of user requests for access Requests for access as a function of new resources published and operated by LifeWatch ERIC per year.
 Expected performance: Hundreds of users requesting access to 30-50 new resources per year.
 In 2022: 5,093 new users requested access to new resources (119 services, 5 workflows, 357 new datasets, etc.), over 6,811 sessions Registered users Total (since 2021): 287 ln 2022: 74 Registered Users Total (since 2021): 8,167 ln 2022: 5,450 Users Total (since 2021): 8,517 ln 2022: 6,811 Sessions Level (TRL 6) to TRL 9).
 KPI 1.c: Number of new projects and private sector partners involved in co-construction processes and percentage of revenues from contracts, economic activities in the annual accounts Any kind of economic activities: Projects, Private Sector and Industry related services provision, common capital ventures, etc. Expected performance: As much as 20% of the total in-cash investment on a yearly basis, with an average of 2 new activities and 5 new partners per year.
-179 new partners, collaborating with LifeWatch ERIC in the framework of projects, since 2017.
-0, TTIS in development Strategic Objective 2 To consolidate and broaden LifeWatch ERIC e-Infrastructure towards the integration of all contents, services and other assets KPI 2.a: Number of resources managed and operated by LifeWatch ERIC (installations, hardware, software, observatories) Web services available on LifeWatch ERIC web portal, which are fully operational.
+In 2022 Budget from incoming projects 28.9% of the in-cash investment.
+Collaboration with 6 private companies in project activities (co-development).
+1,178 new partners, collaborating with LifeWatch ERIC in the framework of projects.
+Strategic Objective 2 To consolidate and broaden LifeWatch ERIC e-Infrastructure towards the integration of all contents, services and other assets KPI 2.a: Number of resources managed and operated by LifeWatch ERIC (installations, hardware, software, observatories) Web services available on LifeWatch ERIC web portal, which are fully operational.
 Expected performance: On average, 30-50 new services per year, accessed by hundreds of users.
 Total (since 2021): 124 web services.
 In 2022: 119 new web services, accessed by 1,270 users. (e.g. installations, hardware, software, observatories), currently existing in the member states and the new ones, into a single RI offering users an open, creative and democratic space.
 KPI 2.b: Number of publicly available datasets (% of FAIR-compliant data) Number of FAIR datasets produced as a percentage of the total number of datasets produced.
 Expected performance: On a yearly basis, 30-50 new datasets accessed by hundreds of users.
 Total (since 2021): 1,498 datasets, 99% of them are FAIR compliant.
 In 2022: 357 new datasets accessed by 5,093 new users